'No, No America': Iraq protesters demand expulsion of U.S. troops

 Parliament urged the government to eject U.S. troops after the killing of Soleimani, but Sunni and Kurdish politicians boycotted the session, the first time lawmakers have voted along ethnic and sectarian lines since the defeat of IS.

-Sunnis and Kurds generally oppose the withdrawal of U.S. troops, seeing them as crucial in fighting against IS remnants and a buffer against dominance of Iran.
+Sunnis and Kurds generally oppose the withdrawal of U.S. troops, seeing them as crucial in fighting IS remnants and a buffer against the dominance of Iran.

 U.S.-Iran tension playing out on Iraqi soil has further fractured Iraqi politics and distracted leaders from forming a new government.